EbitoW/SyntheticObjectDetection/README.md

-# SyntheticObjectDetection
+# Synthetic Object Detection
-Exploring the effectiveness of object detection training in virtual environments
+This repository contains a jupyter notebook with the experiments performed for the thesis: "Exploring the Effectiveness of Object Detection Training in Virtual Environments".
+The trained models are also included in the runs directory.